SzeligaMateusz/PNG_to_C/README.md

 3. Now you can see the output file (output_year_month_day-hour_minute)

 4. Copy the contents of the file to your project.

+[!WARNING]
+Urgent info that needs immediate user attention to avoid problems.